sniper1720/elegant-sddm-archlinux-theme/README.md

 Manual Installation

-    copy the folder to /usr/share/apps/sddm/themes/
+    copy the folder elegant-archlinux  to /usr/share/apps/sddm/themes/
     change CurrentTheme to elegant-archlinux in /etc/sddm.conf
     Have fun!